bohdangarchu/codex/README.md

 # CodeX

 CodeX is a remote code execution system.
-It currently supports submissions in Python, JavaScript and Java.
+It runs code submissions in a secure envoronment and returns the output.
+The system currently supports submissions in Python, JavaScript and Java.
 The REST API is built using Node.js and Express.js and uses Docker containers as sandbox environment.

 ## Architecture